plusjade/jekyll-bootstrap/index.md

             <div class="row">
                 <div class="col-lg-12 text-center">
                     <h2>Effective services for your organisation’s needs!</h2>
-                    <p class="lead">Here at Jennings Consultants we pride ourselves in providing simple effective services for your organisation’s needs.
+                    <p class="lead">Here at Jennings Consulting we pride ourselves in providing simple effective services for your organisation’s needs.

 We are a small team of business professionals with over 20 years’ experience within Manufacturing and the Service industries.